September 15, 2015

 Bartholomew J. Worthington III is an anti-establishmentarianist Renaissentrepreneur who absolutely despises authority figures and envisions his dreams in Ultra HD.
 An Activist, Author and Entrepreneurship Evangelist, he relishes spreading the gospel of Business Ownership.

-Connect with Bartholomew J. Worthington on Twitter, Facebook, LinkedIn or Google+.
+Connect with Bartholomew J. Worthington on Twitter, Facebook, LinkedIn.